MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ---
 # Microsoft Teams tabs

 Tabs are Teams-aware webpages embedded in Microsoft Teams.
-They are simple HTML <iframe\> tags that point to domains declared in the app manifest and can be added as part of a channel inside a team, group chat, or personal app for an individual user.
-You can include custom tabs with your app to embed your own web content in Teams or add Teams-specific functionality to your web content. *See* [Teams JavaScript client SDK](/javascript/api/overview/msteams-client).
+They are simple HTML <iframe\> tags that point to domains declared in the app manifest.

+Tabs are added as a part of a channel inside a team, group chat, or personal app for an individual user.
+You can include custom tabs with your app to embed your own web content in Teams or add Teams-specific functionality to your web content.

 > [!NOTE]
 > Chrome 80, scheduled for release in early 2020, introduces new cookie values and imposes cookie policies by default.
 It is recommended that you can set the intended use for your cookies.
 You need not rely on default browser behavior. *See* [SameSite cookie attribute (2020 update)](../resources/samesite-cookie-update.md).

-There are two types of tabs available in Teams — channel or group and personal.
-Channel or group tabs deliver content to channels and group chats and are a great way to create collaborative spaces around dedicated web-based content.
+There are two types of tabs available in Teams, they are channel or group and personal.
+Channel or group tabs deliver content to channels and group chats.
+They can create collaborative spaces around dedicated web-based content.

 Personal tabs, along with personally-scoped bots are part of personal apps and are scoped to a single user.
-They can be pinned to the left navigation bar for easy access.
+They are pinned to the left navigation bar for easy access.

 ## Tab features